brietsparks/normalized-reducer/README.md

 Comparison to Redux Tookit's entity adapter
 - Normalized Reducer
     - performs relational state management
-    - does not depend on Redux
     - is dependency-free
 - Redux Tookit's entity adapter
     - supports automatic entity ordering
-    - is backed by Redux authorities
+    - is more mature and backed by Redux authorities
-    - is more mature

-## Top level API
+## Top-level API
-The top level default export is a higher-order function that accepts a `schema` and an optional `namespaced` argument and returns a reducer, action creators, action types, selectors, and empty state.
+The top-level default export is a higher-order function that accepts a `schema` and an optional `namespaced` argument and returns a reducer, action-creators, action-types, selectors, and empty state.
 ```
 makeNormalizedSlice<S>(schema: ModelSchema, namespaced?: Namespaced): {
     reducer: Reducer<S>,